 Many of you have seen or read about what is happening right here in my hometown.
 Yesterday brought scenes that I could never have imagined in this safe and stable city.
 We watched in horror at the footage of riot police, armed with rifles and donning Stormtrooper helmets, lobbing volleys of tear gas into crowds of unarmed protestors.
 Read more

 Over dinner one night, many months ago, mother told us something I would never forget.
-“Actually,” she said in Cantonese, “you [two] are sons of the Southern Sea.”
+“Actually,” she said in Cantonese, “you [two] are sons of the Southern Ocean.”
 I do not recall the context of those words, nor the sentence that preceded it, but I was struck by the poetic truth embedded within.
 For although we consider Hong Kong our hometown, my brother and I were born in a rival city far closer to the Equator.
 Read more

 The 1930s were an age of unrestrained decadence.
 Radio had displaced newspapers as the most popular form of mass media; cinemas from Shanghai to Sao Paulo screened the latest in Hollywood films; ballrooms on both sides of the Atlantic echoed to the sounds of jazz and big band swing music; and the world seemed blissfully ignorant of the storm clouds brewing on the horizon.